 One of the more adventurous ways to get around Vang Vieng’s attractions is to hire an ATV dune buggy.
 You’ll find a choice of tour operators around the town offering them.

-I hitched a ride on an ATV as I made my way west to hike Pha Ngeun.
+I hitched a ride on an ATV as I made my way west to hike Pha Ngern.
 As I cast a solitary figure walking along the road, a lovely young travelling couple stopped and offered me a lift.
 Feeling the heat, I accepted, and jumped on the back.
 It was only a few minutes’ ride, but it was awesome to see the mountains whizzing past!

 You can either hire ATVs by the hour, or take guided half-day tours of the area.
 Wear some sunglasses to fend off the clouds of dust that you’ll stir up.